On this page

 How to apply?

-If your company is based in the Netherlands, you can apply for this subsidy to the Dutch Agency for Social Affairs and Employment (Agentschap SZW).
+If your company is based in the Netherlands, you can apply for the European Globalisation Fund subsidy to the Dutch Agency for Social Affairs and Employment (Agentschap SZW).
 If your company is based in another EU Member State, check the European Commission's website to find your national EGF contact point.